Saturday, October 9, 2021

 Oh, it used to be, make no mistake about that.
 The church that was organized by Joseph Smith and five others on April 6th, 1830 had been properly organized under American common law principles.
 And like every other church in its day, the Church of Christ (as it was originally known) stood independent of, and immune from, governmental interference.
 But in 1851 Brigham Young directed the territorial legislature to convert the church into a corporation under federal law.
 That shadow "Church" was now a creature of the federal government, and in 1887 the United States government, as was its right, dissolved that territorial corporation and directed federal marshals to seize its assets.
 We came within an inch of losing Temple Square.

-The lesson that should have been learned by that scary episode (but was not) is this: The State giveth, and the State taketh away.
+The lesson that should have been learned by that scary episode (but was not) is this: The government giveth, and the government taketh away.

 _____________________________________________